northdata/api/doc/data-api-userguide/data-api-userguide.md

 In addition, you may want to set the parameters `publisherFinancials`, `publisherRelations`, `publisherHistory`, and/or `publisherEvents` to true in order to retrieve company detail information.

 Please note that the daily number of publications is too high to fit in a single HTTPS call.
-(Expect 2.000 HR publications, 2.000 Bundesanzeiger publications, 5.000 insolvency publications a day.)
+(Expect up to 2.000 HR publications, 2.000 Bundesanzeiger publications, 5.000 insolvency publications a day.)
 Therefore, you should use a loop to fetch all the publications:

 1. Set the parameters `minTimestamp` and `maxTimestamp` for the requested time period (recommendation: `minTimestamp` to the previous day and `maxTimestamp` current day.
 If you omit the time, 0:00 is assumed)
 1. Invoke HTTPS API method